nafeu/nafeu.github.io/about.md

 Since Shah had already graduated from University of Toronto's Computer Science program and had a few years of software engineering experience under his belt, he offered his time and expertise to help us get our feet off the ground.
 For the next few months he organized/led workshops for us which he hosted in his office building's meeting space at [Nulogy](https://nulogy.com/).

-Half a decade later, students and friends from our cohort now work in intermediate/senior software development positions at companies like Microsoft, Google, Scotiabank, RBC, Pelmorex Corp, 1Password, and more.
+Since then, students and friends from our cohort now work in senior software development positions at companies like Microsoft, Google, Scotiabank, RBC, 1Password, and more.
+Some of which have gone on to build their own YCombinator startups.
 Our community now mainly exists through our Slack channel where new members are joining every few months.

 [Check out our github organization page here.](https://github.com/introspective-code/)